Bitter Antagonism

 Breathitt County Timeline

-This timeline provides a condensed summary of the historical journey of Breathitt County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Breathitt County, Kentucky.

 - 1799: Breathitt County, Kentucky is established and named after Governor John Breathitt.